Tello Review (2024): Why We Switched From Verizon to Tello

 Calls & Texts

-Outside of the data coverage, Zoey tested her Tello phone through calls and texts as well.
+Outside of the data coverage, my daughter tested her Tello phone through calls and texts as well.
 We made calls in our home, outside of our home, and even at Grandma's house 20 miles away.
 Everything seemed very comparable to Verizon's service and worked just fine.

 No complaints!